 - Original receipts dated from the same calendar year as the application.

-School of Graduate Studies Student Initiatives Fund
+School of Graduate Studies and Postdoctoral Affairs Student Initiatives Fund

-Each year, SGS provides a limited amount of funding for graduate student projects and initiatives.
+Each year, SGSPA provides a limited amount of funding for graduate student projects and initiatives.
 Types of activities may include organizing conferences for graduate students at Queen's; organizing exhibitions and public performances involving graduate students; or projects that allow for the professional and academic developments of graduate students.

 Faculty of Arts and Science Student Initiative Fund